 What Makes Resin Stink in the First Place?

-It’s a good idea to know why resin smells in the first place before we are able to solve the problem
+Many people wonder, “does resin printing smell?” and how to deal with resin fumes.
+It’s a good idea to know why resin smells in the first place before we are able to solve the problem.

 SLA 3D printing uses a photopolymer resin which changes its physical properties when it is exposed to a light source.
 Anything from a lamp, lasers, a projector or even LEDs can be used to harden the liquid resin to slowly build a high quality part.